JunoLab/JunoDocs.jl/docs/src/man/faq.md

 ![native update](../assets/native_update.png)

 Restart Atom and you should be good to go!

-### Juno doesn't work properly after some Atom packages were updated.
-What do I do?

-There's a chance the update of julia-client failed.
-To get a clean re-install while preserving any setting you might have changed, try the following steps:

-1. Close all Atom instances.
-2. Start a terminal (e.g. `cmd` on Windows or the Terminal App on MacOS)
-3. Execute `apm uninstall julia-client`.
-4. Execute `apm install julia-client`.
-5. Start Juno.
-Everything should work again.

 ### The integrated REPL/terminal is unbearably slow.
 How do I fix it?